xariniov9/Blog-Application/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.

+## Installation

+Download the repository and run `npm install` to download the dependencies.
+Make sure you have node installed on your machine.

+## Starting application

+Run command `npm start` after downloading the dependencies.
+The application should start on `localhost:4200`

+## About

+This is a simple blog application developed using `json-server` and `angular-cli` .
+You can log in to the application using the username as 'himanshu' and password as 'mangoes'.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.